edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - In the event of a fire, please exit the building promptly by the nearest fire exit.
 Maintain 2m social distancing at the muster point

 Please consider the additional risks of lone working and plan accordingly.
 We advise ensuring that someone knows when you are using the Hacklab and checking in with them when complete.

+What To Do If Challenged
+^^^^^^^^^^^^^^^^^^^^^^^^
+During this period, it's possible that the Hacklab may be visited by officials to ensure complaince with the law, guidance and policies.
+These people may include the Police, Council Officers or Summerhall staff.

+If you are challenged (and working within this guidance), explain that you are carying out permitted work in accordance with the Edinburgh Hacklab COVID-19 policy and refer any enquiry to the directors, providing the official with the directors@edinburgh.hacklab.com email address.
+Ensure you ask the official for their name, contact phone number, email address and reason for their visit.

+Please contact the directors immediately to note the visit and provide us with any details you can.
+We will liaise with the official for further guidance.

+If you are asked to cease the activity and/or shut the lab then please follow these instructions and contact the directors.

+Operating outwith this policy is at your own risk and members will be responsible for their own actions including any fines or penalties imposed (e.g. if found to be using the lab for a large social gathering).

 After Your Visit
 ^^^^^^^^^^^^^^^^